Ircama/hostp2pd/README.md

 This is because *wpa_supplicant* does not expose *p2p-dev-wlan0* to *dbus*.
 It means that [the old Python test examples](http://w1.fi/cgit/hostap/tree/wpa_supplicant/examples/p2p) included in *wpa_supplicant* sources, which exploited *dbus*, are not usable.
 Notice also that if *p2p-dev-wlan0* in the above Python command is changed to *wlan0* (which is unrelated to P2P anyway), the command returns with no errors.

+If [NetworkManager](https://en.wikipedia.org/wiki/NetworkManager) is used to configure the network interfaces, it connects *wpa_supplicant* via *dbus* and the `-u` option is needed for appropriate interaction between the two programs.
+Anyway, NetworkManager does not manage P2P functions.

 *hostp2pd* relises on *wpa_cli* considering that:

 - it is natively integrated with *wpa_supplicant* via proven and roboust communication method,